 Millions of people book their holiday online.
-Whilst you can get some fantastic deals, fraudsters can take advantage of this.
+Whilst you can get some fantastic deals fraudsters take advantage of this.
 They advertise flights, accommodation and other travel services that are not provided or don't exist.

-You may only become aware you have been the victim of a scam when you arrive at the airport, or even worse, your destination to find no booking has been made.
+Often, you will only become aware you have been scammed when you arrive at an airport or even worse your destination and find no booking has been made!

 The false advertising can be either an entirely fraudulent website or a fraudulent advert posted on a genuine website.
-Images of the holiday may be used to make the offer seem authentic, however these could have been copied from anywhere on the internet.
+Images of the holiday maybe used to make the offer appear authentic, however these could have been copied from anywhere on the internet.